You better say our names. Working towards pluricultural futures

-Norway and the Nordic region at large are home to rich artistic production by artists of the African diaspora: a truth that challenges the myth of homogeneity at the forefront of many assumptions of the Nordic cultural landscape.
-Today we find ourselves at a critical juncture, at which there is a lack of consensus around the language to be used to discuss this work and its context, and we thus see a need to develop it further through collaborative methods.
+Norway, and the Nordic region at large, are home to rich artistic production by artists of the African diaspora, a truth that challenges the myth of homogeneity that is the forefront of many assumptions of the cultural landscape in the Nordic countries.
+Today we find ourselves at a critical juncture, at which there is a lack of consensus around the language we use to discuss this work and its contexts and a need to develop it further through collaborative methods.

-Our primary goal is to open a path for collaborations with agents already concerned with and working on the topics around the Afro diaspora in order to work jointly on re-thinking language, raising questions, and hacking tools so as to switch the narratives in the socio-political art scene.
+Through seeking a path for collaborations with agents already concerned and working on these topics we aim to work jointly on re-thinking language, raising questions, and hacking the tools to switch the narratives in the socio-political art scene.

-The work is situated at the heart of national and international debates, seeking to critically examine artistic dialogues between peers from Black communities.
+This programme is situated at the center of local and global debates, seeking to critically engage with artistic dialogues between peers from Black communities.

-In recognising that we are at the beginning of establishing such relationships, OCA seeks to take a receptive approach to understanding what is needed for our surrounding communities to thrive.
-OCA’s commitment to its collaboration with Afro-Nordic artists is rooted in the understanding that specific contextual relationships exist between those of the African diaspora and the Nordic artistic and cultural landscape, and we uphold the notion that expressions of Blackness are multidimensional.
+In recognising that we are at the beginning of establishing such relationships, OCA seeks to take a receptive approach to understand what is needed for the communities that share space with us to thrive, and we uphold the notion that expressions of Blackness are multidimensional.